 Food & Drink:

-Barcelona, like other places in Spain, is best known for their tortilla española, paella, tapas/pinxtos and sangria.
+Barcelona, like other places in Spain, is known for their tortilla española, paella, tapas/pinxtos and sangria.
 All of their food and drink options are relatively cheap – so you don’t have to worry about all your money going towards food.
-If you read my first post about Barcelona, then you’ll know that La Boqueria Market is the perfect place to go for fresh produce – it provides a preview of some of Barcelona’s best in one hub.
+If you read my first post about Barcelona, you’ll know that La Boqueria Market is the perfect place to go for fresh produce.
+It provides a preview of some of Barcelona’s best in one hub.

-Since I lived in Madrid for a while, I am a bit bias when it comes to Spaniards but I find them to be extremely friendly people!
-When I was shopping around La Ramblas, I was leaving a store and beeped when passing the metal detectors (I was carrying my GoPro & digital camera in my purse ).
+Since I lived in Madrid for a while, I’m a bit bias when it comes to Spaniards.
+I find them to be extremely friendly people!
+When I was shopping around La Ramblas, I was leaving a store and beeped when passing the metal detectors; I was carrying my GoPro & digital camera in my purse .
 I asked the security guard “tu habla ingles”, to which he smiled and said “no“.
 Instead of making the situation uncomfortable for the both of us, the guard simply asked if he could look through my purse, which I obliged.
 He searched for 2 seconds, smiled and then let me go with no issues.
-Even though he didn’t speak English whatsoever, and my Spanish wasn’t the strongest, he was still patient and had a smile on his face the entire time.
-Just one of the many times I encountered very friendly people while in Barcelona and can attest to how nice the citizens are.
-There are many people in Barcelona who do speak English though, so don’t be disheartened or intimidated to go to Barcelona – especially by yourself!
+Even though he didn’t speak English, and my Spanish wasn’t the strongest, he was still patient and had a smile on his face the entire time.
+Just one of the many times I encountered very friendly people while in Barcelona and can attest to how nice the locals are.
+There’s many people in Barcelona who do speak English though, so don’t be disheartened or intimidated to go to Barcelona – especially by yourself!

 Barcelona is relatively safe, crime is very low in this city.
-In retrospect, it’s a big city so be mindful of your surroundings like you would in: New York City, London, Madrid, Berlin, etc. The biggest thing to be aware of in Barcelona is pickpocketing, Barcelona is infamously known as the “pickpocket capital of the world.”
-I personally did not witness, or experience, pickpocketing while in Barcelona – but I also visited during its off-peak season, so the atmosphere is probably completely different in the summer when it’s peak season.
+In retrospect, it’s a big city so be mindful of your surroundings like you would in other cities.
+The biggest thing to be aware of in Barcelona is pickpocketing.
+Barcelona is infamously known as the pickpocket capital of the world.
+I personally didn’t witness or experience pickpocketing while in Barcelona.
+But I also visited during its off-peak season, so the atmosphere is probably different in the summer when it’s peak season.
 Also, I remained vigilant while I was there, making sure I was aware of my surroundings and my personal belongings.

-- It’s fairly warm in Barcelona year round, even during the autumn season, so you don’t have to wear a lot of layers
+- It’s fairly warm in Barcelona year round, so you don’t have to wear a lot of layers.

-- While many people in Barcelona speak Spanish, the official language is actually Catalan.
-When you arrive, you’ll notice this on the highway signs and many other places which usually displays: Catalan, Spanish then English – in that order
+- While many people in Barcelona speak Spanish, the official language is Catalan.
+You’ll notice this on the highway signs and other places which display: Catalan, Spanish then English – in that order.